SirMefju/whiskyblog/README.md

 # Simple blog about Whisky
-Blog written in Python with Django framework and Html.
+Blog written in Python with django framework and html.
 ## Table of contents
 * [Technologies](#technologies)
 * [Setup](#setup)